digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

     ```
     ### Note:

-      If for some reason the `kubectl` context was not set properly we can always fix it via:
+      If the `kubectl` context is not set properly, use the following command to set the context:

       ```bash
       doctl k8s cluster kubeconfig save "$CLUSTER_NAME"